Purdue-CSUSB/CS-193-F2017/Labs/Lab4/README.md

     Working Directory:  ~/cs193lab4/drjava

-1. Open the FILE FOUND IN THE PREVIOUS TASK and navigate to the line number in 349 in vim.
+1. Open the FILE FOUND IN THE PREVIOUS TASK.
 2. Replace the string `"Are you sure you want to quit DrJava?"` with `"DONT QUIT LOVE ME!"`
 3. Save the file
 4. Tell ant where Java 8 is